jonnonz1/nz-statute-book/acts/public/1962/forestry-encouragement-act-1962.md

 (1) In this Act, unless the context otherwise requires,—
   - **Conservator** , in relation to any land, means the Conservator of Forests in the conservancy in which the land is situated
   - **forestry encouragement agreement** includes a farm forestry agreement entered into in accordance with this Act before the passing of the Forestry Encouragement Amendment Act 1965
-  - **lease** means a registered lease and any lease or licence, registered or unregistered, from the Crown, including a registered or unregistered licence from the Crown to occupy any land pending the completion of the purchase of that land under a system of deferred payment, including a permit within the meaning of Part 1 of the Crown Minerals Act 1991; and has a corresponding meaning
+  - **lease** means a registered lease and any lease or licence, registered or unregistered, from the Crown, including a registered or unregistered licence from the Crown to occupy any land pending the completion of the purchase of that land under a system of deferred payment, including a permit within the meaning of section 2(1) of the Crown Minerals Act 1991; and has a corresponding meaning
   - **Minister** means the Minister of Forests
   - **Registrar** , in relation to any land the title to which is registered in the Land Transfer Office or the Deeds Register Office (including the land comprised in a mining privilege that is registered under the Land Transfer Act 1952), means the District Land Registrar or the Registrar of Deeds, as the case may require, for the land registration district within which the land is situated; and, in relation to any land comprised in a mining privilege that is not registered under the Land Transfer Act 1952, or in relation to a coal-mining lease or coal-mining right under the Coal Mines Act 1925 that is recorded in the office of a Mining Registrar, means the Mining Registrar in whose office the mining privilege or lease or right is registered or recorded.
 (2) For the purposes of this Act all land which is not otherwise occupied shall be deemed to be in the occupation of the owner in fee simple thereof.